lmorg/murex/docs/GUIDE.quick-start.md

 ### Redirection

-Redirection of stdout and stderr is very different in _murex_.
+Redirection of stdout and stderr is very different in Murex.
 There is no support for the `2>` or `&1` tokens,  instead you name the pipe inside angle brackets, in the first parameter(s).